In England and Wales, individuals or organisations have a long-standing right to commence criminal proceedings.

 protection against adverse costs risks and recovery of costs.

-Members of the Team are usually instructed by traditional means through solicitors.
+9BR Chambers is usually instructed by traditional means through solicitors.
 However, Gary Summers, a member of the Private Prosecutors Association (PPA) has conducted several private prosecutions deploying direct access/licence to litigate arrangements on a low-cost practice model, Gary follows the PPA Code of Practice retaining investigators for the investigation and other members of the Team as trial counsel whilst adopting the ‘CPS role”.